astronomer/docs/astro/cli/get-started.md

 ---
-sidebar_label: 'Get Started'
+sidebar_label: 'Get started'
-title: 'Get Started with the Astro CLI'
+title: 'Get started with the Astro CLI'
 id: get-started
 description: Install the Astro CLI, the best way to run Apache Airflow and test data pipelines on your local machine.
 ---